-Calculators are permitted on some units and sections of the grade 6-8 and high school PARCC mathematics assessments.
+Calculators are permitted on some units and sections of the grades 6-8 and high school PARCC mathematics assessments.

 - For PARCC grades 3-5, calculators are allowed for accommodation use only.
-Students with a calculator accommodation may only use a four-function calculator with square root and percentage functions. - For PARCC grades 6-7, students may only use four-function calculators with square root and percentage functions for all calculator sections. - For PARCC grade 8, students may only use scientific calculators for all calculator sections. - For PARCC high school mathematics assessments, students may only use graphing calculators (with functionality consistent with the TI-84 or a similar model) for all calculator sections.
+Students with a calculator accommodation may only use a four-function calculator with square root and percentage functions. - For PARCC grades 6-7, students may only use four-function calculators with square root and percentage functions for all calculator sections. - For PARCC grade 8, students may only use scientific calculators for all calculator sections.

+- For PARCC high school mathematics assessments, students may only use graphing calculators (with functionality consistent with the TI-84 or a similar model) for all calculator sections. - For DC Science, students are allowed to use a four-function calculator with square root and percentage functions.